What is thrush?

 Causes of Thrush

-Thrush is caused by a fungus that is called candida.
+Thrush is caused by a fungus that is called candida which can cause a number of physical symptoms.
 This fungus is normally harmless.
 Although thrush is not an STI, it can be passed on, or caused, by sex.

 More commonly, you can get thrush by changing the balance of vaginal or penile bacteria.
 This can happen if you are taking antibiotics, are pregnant, or if your skin is irritated.
 Irritation can be caused while showering if you use heavily perfumed soaps, and if you do not dry yourself properly after washing.